ferrohd/ferrohd/website/content/blog/sans-io-mikrotik-rs.md

 ## testing

-This is honestly where I think sans-io earns its keep the most.
+Honestly this might be where sans-io pays for itself the most.

 The protocol core is pure sync Rust.
-No `#[tokio::test]`, no runtime, nothing. `#[test]`, construct a `Connection`, shove some bytes into `receive()`, assert on what comes out of `poll_event()`.
+No `#[tokio::test]`, no runtime.
+Just `#[test]`, construct a `Connection`, shove some bytes into `receive()`, assert on what comes out of `poll_event()`.
 I can feed data one byte at a time to prove incremental parsing works.
 I can throw random bytes at it with [proptest](https://github.com/proptest-rs/proptest) and assert it never panics.

 ```rust
 #[test]